VNSecurityResearch/CTFs/write-ups-2013/pico-ctf-2013/spamcarver/README.md

 newfile.new; JPEG image data, JFIF standard 1.01
 ```

-Open newfile.new as image viewer program to see flag.
+Open newfile.new with image viewer program to see flag.

 ![](newfile.new.jpg)